As a Man Thinketh: Power Starts With Thought, But You Need More (Book Review)

 There’s more than thought

-Albeit As a Man Thinketh does tell you to work on what you want, one should not make the mistake of thinking that thoughts and state of minds are everything.
+Albeit As a Man Thinketh advises you to work on what you want, one should still avoid the common mistake of thinking that thoughts and states of mind will do the work for you.

-For example, the capacity of acting even when in doubt and when in fear can lead you to win even when your mind is telling you that you will lose.
+Learning to act even when in doubt or in fear is a superpower that allows you to win even when your mind is doubtful.

-And that’s habit, discipline and power of will.
+And that’s habit, discipline, and the power of will.

 PROS